jonato1/homebridge-blueair/README.md

 For most people, I recommend using [Homebridge Configuration web UI](https://github.com/oznu/homebridge-config-ui-x) to configure this plugin rather than doing so directly.
 It's easier to use for most users, especially newer users, and less prone to typos, leading to other problems.

 ## Credits
+Many thanks to @jonato1 for his hard work developing the Amazon Web Services (AWS) API and associate accessories.

 This plug was forked from [homebridge-blueair](https://github.com/mylesagray/homebridge-blueair) without which this would not be possible.
 Many thanks to @mylesagray!
 This plugin uses many cues from [homebridge-myq2](https://github.com/hjdhjd/homebridge-myq2/) for plugin structure and my other plugin [homebridge-kumo](https://github.com/fjs21/homebridge-kumo).